 Solomon Lew Chairman and Non-Executive Director

 Mr. Lew was appointed as Non-Executive Director and Chairman of Premier on 31 March 2008.
-For many years, Mr. Lew has been a director of Century Plaza Investments Pty.
-Ltd., the largest shareholder in Premier and was previously Chairman of Premier from 1987 to 1994.
+Mr. Lew is a director of Century Plaza Investments Pty Ltd, the largest shareholder in Premier and was previously Chairman of Premier from 1987 to 1994.

 Mr. McInnes is a career retailer with a long track record of success in every role he has occupied.
 Like many great retailers, Mark started his career from the shop floor as a company cadet for Grace Brothers.
 Mark has been directly responsible for some of Australia’s greatest retail success stories – including as a co-founder of the Officeworks concept which is today Australia’s largest office supply superstore.

 Prior to joining Premier, Mark led David Jones to its most successful time as a public listed company.
 Mark spent 13 years at David Jones – 6 years as Merchandise & Marketing Director and 7 years as CEO.
 From 2003 to 2010, Mark as CEO and Executive Director of David Jones turned the company into a fashion and financial powerhouse, creating in excess of $2 billion of shareholder value.

 Mark was appointed CEO of Premier Retail in April 2011, and has set about transforming the company to compete in an industry under great structural pressure.
 Premier Retail today has a clear path and a clear focus.

 In December 2012, Mark was appointed as an Executive Director of Premier Investments Limited.
 Mark holds an MBA from the University of Melbourne.

 Timothy Antonie Non-Executive Director and Lead Independent Director